Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Main Results

-We discuss this and other assumptions in Section \ref{sec:discussion}, but it is worth mentioning here that parts (i) and (iii) of Assumption \ref{a:m} are fairly mild requirements -- see Sections \ref{sec:part1} and \ref{sec:part3}.
-Furthermore, we emphasize that the restriction on the joint distribution of $(A,B)$ imposed by Assumption \ref{a:m} is compatible with cases where the distribution of $B/A$ has a heavy tail and trimming matters to improve the convergence rate -- see Section \ref{sec:heavy_tail}.
-We can approximate the bias of the trimmed estimator $\widehat\theta_h$ up to the order $k$ of smoothness given in Assumption \ref{a:m} (ii).
-The following lemma provides a bias characterization by the conditional expectation function $m(\cdot)=E\left[B \ | \ A= \ \cdot \ \right]$ of the numerator $B$ given the denominator $A$.
+We discuss this and other assumptions in detail in Section \ref{sec:discussion}, but it is worth mentioning here that the majority of Assumption \ref{a:m} are fairly mild requirements.
+More importantly, we emphasize that the restriction on the joint distribution of $(A,B)$ imposed by Assumption \ref{a:m} is compatible with cases where the distribution of $B/A$ has a heavy tail due to small $A$ and trimming matters to improve the convergence rate -- see Section \ref{sec:heavy_tail} for details.
+In particular, Assumption \ref{a:m} allows for infinite variance of $B/A$.
+We stress that $k$, which appears in part (ii), is \textit{not} a tuning parameter.
+In the related literature, distributional assumptions are often imposed, but different papers do so in different ways.
+For instance, \citet{rothe:2017} assumes the normal distribution assumption. \citet{chaudhuri/hill:2016} assume that the distribution of $B/A$ is regularly varying.
+On the other hand, we assume a known degree of smoothness for $\mathbb{E}[B|A]$.

+It turns out that we can approximate the bias $\theta(h_n)-\theta_0$ of the trimmed mean estimator $\widetilde\theta(h_n)$ up to the order $k$ of smoothness given in Assumption \ref{a:m} (ii).
+This is the sense in which we mean by our statement that the bias can be approximated by exploiting the information about the joint distribution between the numerator $B$ and the denominator $A$ as emphasized in Section \ref{sec:introduction}.
+The following theorem provides a bias characterization by using the conditional expectation function, $m(\cdot)=\mathbb{E}\left[B \ | \ A= \ \cdot \ \right]$, of the numerator $B$ given the denominator $A$.